-Written by the Royal Observatory’s leading astronomers and moon experts, this landmark work explores man’s fascination with our only natural satellite.
+Official publication for the Royal Museums Greenwich major exhibition The Moon, marking the 50th anniversary of Neil Armstrong’s ‘small step’, with the Apollo 11 Moon landing.
+Written by the Royal Observatory’s leading astronomers and moon experts, this landmark work explores people’s fascination with our only natural satellite.

-Illustrated with 250 colour and black and white photographs this book is a treasure trove for all amateur and professional Moon watchers.
+Highly illustrated with 180 fascinating colour and black and white photographs this book is a treasure trove for all amateur and professional Moon watchers.

 A constant companion